THE REAL SELF

 6. No discussion of the 7 system.
 The 7 system is the way information and ideas are structured in nature and in our bodies.
 It is an essential teaching discussed in many articles on this website, but it is not in the source material.

 7. No pulling down exercise.
-In the sources used for this book, there is no mention of the pulling down exercise.
+In the source material, there is no mention of the pulling down exercise.
 Yet it is most helpful to shift one’s perspective from the ego self to the Real Self.
 For details, read The Pulling Down Exercise.

 Some will say that any technique such as the pulling down exercise is a “magical means” and thus not part of this teaching.
 We would answer that this exercise, because it moves energy directly from the head to the feet, is not a magical means.
 It is aligning with what you really are – a polarized being of light.

 8. No discussion of the ‘others’ or rogues.
-The source books do not discuss the rogues.
+The source material does not even mention what we call the rogues.
 This is a group of beings, mainly from other planets, who seek to control the earth.
 They control most publications here, and they corrupt most spiritual teachings.

 They prefer secrecy, so they may not have permitted much to be said about them in the material that inspired this book.
 However, they are very important.
-For details about them, read The Rogues.
+For details, read The Rogues.

 The basic teaching.
 Souls and human beings are extensions of the love of the Creator into this world of form.
 This view is quite different from the fear-based thought system taught in the world, and is a very empowering, positive, uplifting idea.